jinsenglin/openstack/monasca/README.md

 * hypervisor_id

+Q1: New python script or hacking exiting python script?

-Q1: What is its interface?
+Q2: What is its interface?
 AgentCheck vs. ServicesCheck

-Q2: How does it submit metric? gauge() vs. increment() vs. decrement() vs. histogram() vs. rate()
+Q3: How does it submit metric? gauge() vs. increment() vs. decrement() vs. histogram() vs. rate()

-Q3: Does it need the corresponding detection plugin?
+Q4: Does it need the corresponding detection plugin?

-Q4: If yes, does it add a new detection plugin or modify an existing detection plugin?
+Q5: If yes, does it add a new detection plugin or modify an existing detection plugin?

-Q5: If adding a new detection plugin, what is its parent class?
+Q6: If adding a new detection plugin, what is its parent class?
 Plugin vs. ArgsPlugin vs. ServicePlugin

 https://github.com/openstack/monasca-agent/blob/master/docs/Plugins.md#detection-plugins